KushagraPathak03/Data-Visualization/README.md

 - Scatter Plot
 - Heatmap

-These visualizations were used to understand distributions, detect trends, and compare GDP among countries.
+These visualizations were used to understand distributions, detect trends, uncover patterns, and gain insights.

 ---